OnaifohChinweDevOpsProjects/CI-CD-Jenkins---K8s-Deployment/README.md

 # 🧩 Jenkins CI/CD Pipeline for Maven + Docker + Kubernetes + Nexus + Sonarqube

-This repository contains a complete Jenkins Declarative Pipeline that automates the process of building a Java application with Maven, running code quality checks via SonarQube, containerizing the app using Docker, pushing the image to a private Docker registry, and deploying it to a Kubernetes cluster (MicroK8s).
+This repository contains a complete Jenkins Declarative Pipeline that automates the process of building a Java application with Maven, running code quality checks via SonarQube, containerizing the app using Docker, pushing the image to Nexus repository, and deploying it to a Kubernetes cluster (MicroK8s).

 ---